dgroomes/dev-containers-playground/README.md

 Maybe use Go/Node.js and execute subprocesses, and use their standard libraries for HTTP requests, file I/O, and string manipulation.
 They can even be tested!

 There is a lot to be desired in the DevContainers first-party elements (the CLI and the features), but I'm hopeful that the core spec is all we need.
-I can use DevPod and write my own features, as needed.
+I can use [DevPod][dev-pod] and write my own features, as needed.

 ## Wish List